akuaagyeiwaa/ATSA/index.md

 appoint the administrative officers of the Association where necessary.

-2. Vice-Chairperson:
+Vice-Chairperson:
-a) The Vice-Chairperson shall assume the duties of the Chairperson in the absence of the Chairperson.
+1. The Vice-Chairperson shall assume the duties of the Chairperson in the absence of the Chairperson.
-b) He/she shall be responsible for the arrangement of programs and shall assist the Chairperson in the business of the Association.
+2. He/she shall be responsible for the arrangement of programs and shall assist the Chairperson in the business of the Association.
-c) He/she shall perform any other functions/duties assigned to him by the executive committee, Association and the Chairperson.
+3. He/she shall perform any other functions/duties assigned to him by the executive committee, Association and the Chairperson

 3. ##General Secretary:
 a).
 The secretary shall maintain the records of the Association and record